Koenvh1/ets2-local-radio/README.md

 _The game crashes when changing the graphics settings_

 Some systems/graphics cards may have this issue.
 Please try removing the plugin by clicking "Remove plugin", then change your graphics settings and install the plugin again.

+_The editor will not load with the overlay installed_

+There is as of yet no solution for this problem, and I very much doubt that there ever will be given that DirectX 9 is very picky and this problem affects very few people.

 _Somethings else does not work!_